 1/2 tsp ground black pepper

 - Heat a large stove top pan on med-high heat.
 Brown ground beef with diced onion and garlic powder.
+(I use really lean ground meat and do not need to drain any of the fat, but use your discretion.
+Drain or don’t drain, your lasagna will still be amazing!)
 Then stir in jar of spaghetti sauce and set aside.

 - In a large bowl, mix mozzarella cheese (save 2 cups to top the lasagna), cottage cheese, eggs, and black pepper.